Ilta Grain Inc.

 We monitor licensed grain dealers and elevators through regular reporting, audits, and any producer complaints received, with the goal of ensuring licensee security is reflective of financial risk to producers.
 When a licensee’s information indicates they are experiencing financial difficulties, we place additional focus on that company, with enhanced monitoring and security verification.

 We are in the process of evaluating eligible claims and determining the extent of liabilities.
-To date, over 300 claim files have been opened and we anticipate that the settlement process will take several months to complete.
+The security provider must also review our claims submission before payments can be made.
+Because, over 300 claim files have been opened, and detailed information is required for each claim, we anticipate that the settlement process will take several months to complete.
 We will communicate directly with claimants as the process unfolds.

 For more information on the settlement process, email Licensing and Security.